LENNOX COMMUNITY GARDENS

 Davidsonia jerseyana

-Pleasantly sour purple fruit with a burgundy-coloured red flesh that is high in antioxidants and vitamins; 100 times more Vitamin C than oranges.
+The Davidson Plum is native to Australia and is rare in the wild.
+It produces sour purple fruit with a burgundy-coloured red flesh that is high in antioxidants and vitamins.

 There are three species of Davidson Plum.
 Two species grow in the rainforests of Bundjalung country - Smooth Davidson Plum (D. johnsonii) and Mullumbimby Plum (D. jerseyana).
-Both species are very rare in the wild and are listed as Endangered.
 The third species, D. puriens is found in QLD.

 • Pruning - height is controlled by pruning off the tips.
 This also encourages multiple stems and fruiting.